 Experience gained as a salaried or equity partner of a practising firm cannot count.
 (The concept of joint and several liability of partners prevents salaried or equity partners from being supervised in the same way as a normal employee, and does not allow the partners to confirm the work experience obtained.)
 Similarly, experience gained whilst being a director of a limited company cannot count towards the certificate.

-Yes, you must pass the UK or Irish variants of papers F4 (Corporate and Business Law), F6 (Taxation), P2 (Corporate Reporting) and P7 (Advanced Audit and Assurance).
-If you were awarded exemptions from papers F4 and/or F6 on the basis of a degree/qualification which did not have sufficient coverage of UK or Irish tax and law you will need to pass the UK or Irish variants in order to be eligible for a practising certificate and audit qualification.
+Yes, you must pass the UK or Irish variants of Corporate and Business Law (LW), Taxation (TX), Strategic Business Reporting (SBR) and Advanced Audit and Assurance (AAA).
+If you were awarded exemptions from Corporate and Business Law (LW) and/or Taxation (TX) on the basis of a degree/qualification which did not have sufficient coverage of UK or Irish tax and law you will need to pass the UK or Irish variants in order to be eligible for a practising certificate and audit qualification.

-If you registered as a student prior to 1 January 2016 and you have been awarded exemptions from all papers in the Fundamentals level, you are required to complete the Professional level within five years.
+If you registered as a student prior to 1 January 2016 and you have been awarded exemptions from all the Applied Knolwedge and Applied Skills exams, you are required to complete the Strategic Professional exams within five years.
 Also, if you were awarded any exemptions on the basis of qualifications gained more than five years before registering as a student, and you registered as a student on or after 1 January 2010, you will need to forfeit your exemptions and complete those exams to gain this certificate.

-If you registered as a student after 1 January 2016 you must complete the Professional Level within five years from the date the first exam is passed.
-You must also complete the Fundamentals Level within five years from the date the first exam is passed.
-In addition, if you were awarded any exemptions on the basis of qualifications gained more than five years before registering as a student you will need to forfeit your exemptions and complete those exams to gain this certificate.
+If you registered as a student after 1 January 2016, you must complete the Strategic Professional exams within five years from the date on which you complete the Applied Knowledge and Applied Skills examinations.
+You must also complete the Applied Knowledge and Applied Skills exams within five years from the date you become eligible to sit these exams.
+In addition, if you were awarded any exemptions on the basis of qualifications gained more than five years before registering as a student, you will need to forfeit your exemptions and complete those exams to gain this certificate.